sunnysingh-db/mlops/README.md

 `.github/workflows/deploy-cicd.yml`.

-this is a sample change
+this is a sample change.

 To set up CI/CD for projects that were created through MLOps Stacks with the `Project_Only` parameter, run the above mentioned workflow, specifying the `project_name` as a parameter.
 For example, for the monorepo case: